1. HOME

 • What obstacles there are to adopting the change you desire

-The more you can find out, the more you can tailor writing a persuasive speech (including tone and language choice), and your MWR to fit.
+The more you can find out, the more you can tailor your MWR and the way you write, the tone and language you use, to fit.

 For instance, going back to the obesity in children example above, we could decide, given what we've found out about the audience, the hard-hitting approach would generate too many obstacles to overcome.